Samuel Rodriguez: Ministry

 At age 16, Rodriguez delivered his first sermon.
-He quickly grew to be a leading and acclaimed evangelical preacher.
+He soon gained acclaim as an evangelical preacher.
 In 1992, he became an ordained minister in the Assemblies of God, a Pentecostal denomination.
-In 2000, he founded the National Hispanic Christian Leadership Conference (NHCLC/CONEL), the largest Hispanic Evangelical Christian organization in the world.
-With over 40,000 Latino Evangelical churches as members, NHCLC/CONEL helps to cultivate a network of Latino leaders in the Christian community.
+In 2000, he founded the Hispanic Evangelical Christian organization National Hispanic Christian Leadership Conference (NHCLC/CONEL).

 Rodriguez became a member of the board of the National Association of Evangelicals in 2006.

 Books and films

-In June 2016, Rodriguez's book, Be Light, reached #1 on the Los Angeles Times Bestseller List.
-You Are Next, released in 2019, was a Publishers Weekly bestseller.
+In June 2016, Rodriguez's book Be Light reached number 1 on the Los Angeles Times Bestseller List.
+You Are Next, released in 2019, reached the fourteenth position Publishers Weekly's hardcover nonfiction frontlist sales chart.

-Persevere with Power, Rodriguez's 2021 release, made both English and Spanish best-seller status on ECPA's Christian Bestsellers Lists, as well as reaching #20 on ECPA's January 2022 Christian New Releases.
+Persevere with Power, Rodriguez's 2021 release, made both the English and Spanish bestsellers lists of the Evangelical Christian Publishers Association (ECPA), as well as reaching number 20 on ECPA's January 2022 Christian New Releases.

+Your Mess, God’s Miracle: The Process Is Temporary, the Promise Is Permanent, released in April 2023, reached number 15 on ECPA’s July 2023 Christian New Releases.

+Rodriguez's September 2024 book Fresh Oil, Holy Fire, New Wine: Living the Vibrant Holy Spirit-Filled Life was number 21 on ECPA's December 2024 Christian New Releases ranking.